 Project Plan: Description of how you will carry out this research, including analysis/interpretation of your work.

-Goals explaining what you hope to accomplish during the summer project toward your own academic or career development (optional).
+Personal Goals: explaining what you hope to accomplish during the summer project toward your own academic or career development (optional).

 5. Ask your faculty summer research advisor to complete a recommendation form for you.

 6. When all this is ready, fill out the Summer Research Application.
 The deadline for submitting will be Thursday, February 8, 2024, at 11:59pm.

 Please note that if your application is recorded, you will see the message “Your form was successfully submitted and your application responses have been emailed to your proposed summer research faculty advisor.
 They will need to submit a letter of recommendation to complete your application.
 Summer Research Fellowship decisions will be announced during final week of Winter term.”
 If you do not see this message, verify that the entries in your application were input correctly and resubmit your application.

 Directions for Faculty: